 The Importance of Good Audio

 No matter what kind of multimedia project you are doing, if there is audio, it has to sound great or the entire project suffers.
-Fortunately, the routes you can take are pretty consistent whether you are shooting a video, recording a VLOG, or preparing a multimedia presentation, or even recording a bit of music played from your Antonio Strad Violin or another instrument!
+Fortunately, the routes you can take are pretty consistent whether you are shooting a video, recording a vlog, preparing a multimedia presentation, or even recording a bit of music played from your Antonio Strad Violin or another instrument!

 Recording the Audio

-Your initial content is either your voice, the environment or perhaps pre-recorded music that you are licensed to use in your project.
-If you are not recording your own music, there are severe limits on the use of music by other artists.
-To avoid very nasty lawsuits, purchase licensed music from companies like Triple Scoop Music or BeatSuite.com Let’s take a step forward and consider recording your own voice, because this is harder to capture well than environmental sound.
+Your initial content is either your voice, the environment, or perhaps pre-recorded music that you are licensed to use in your project.
+Let’s take a step forward and consider recording your own voice, because this is harder to capture well than environmental sound.

 You will need a microphone.
-Your camera has one built in.
-It is your absolute last resort, suitable only for what we call sync tracks.
-Sorry to say, but the sound is horrible, so don’t invest time on them.
-Fortunately, most any camera has an external microphone input.
+Your camera has one built in, but it is your absolute last resort, suitable only for what we call sync tracks.
+(Sorry to say, but the sound isn’t that great, so don’t invest time on them.)
+Fortunately, most cameras have an external microphone input.
 All of these look like mini-headphone jacks and many will work via adapter with the earphones you have for your smartphone if you just need an average voice track.

 All microphones are not created equal.
 A microphone for news stand up is very different from one to be used for vocals.
 A microphone used in a professional recording studio is yet another kind of beast.
 At the core is what is called the microphone capsule.
 There are numerous types of capsules, and we don’t have the space to go through them in detail.
 This is one of those places where you get what you pay for, and a cheap capsule, will produce cheap sound with limited frequency response and a very bumpy pattern.